CanHub/Android-Image-Cropper/README.md

 When using Activity Contracts, consult with the sample app on how to use our Activity Contracts since `onActivityResult` got deprecated.

 Versions after 4.3.3 have changed the APIs quite a bit, it's best to upgrade to each minor version individually, remove deprecated API usages and continue upgrading.
-So after using 4.3.3, upgrade to 4.4.0, etc.
+So after using 4.3.3, upgrade to 4.4.0, upgrade to 4.5.0, 4.6.0, etc.

 ## License